No. 1 Gamecocks take SEC title, beat No. 9 Bulldogs 76-62

 The Gamecocks celebrated as blue, white and yellow streamers fell over the court.
 The loud, pro-South Carolina crowd — the arena is less than two hours’ drive south of campus — roared its approval.

-“Look at us.
-Look at this team,” Staley told the fans.
-“It’s special.”

-Herbert Harrigan had 44 points in the three games as South Carolina won by an average margin of 24 points.
+Herbert Harrigan, a senior who considered transferring last spring, was named tournament MVP as she continued to lead the Gamecocks on their historic run.
+She had 44 points in the three games as South Carolina won by an average margin of 24 points.

 Herbert Harrigan and Beal also each had three of South Carolina’s 11 blocks.